Royal Caribbean International

 In recent years, the big news at Royal Caribbean has been ever larger ships.
 In 2006, the line debuted Freedom of the Seas, an enlarged, enhanced version of the Voyager-class design that introduced new features like a water park and onboard surfing to the array of Voyager-class amenities.
 Freedom of the Seas also narrowly reclaimed the title of "largest passenger ship" for Royal Caribbean, surpassing Queen Mary 2 in tonnage (but not length or width).
 The Freedom class also includes Freedom of the Seas' sister ships, Liberty of the Seas and Independence of the Seas.

 Then, in fall 2009, the line launched the 225,282-ton, 5,400-ton Oasis of the Seas.
 A year later, sister ship Allure of the Seas debuted.
-A third Oasis-class ships will debut in 2016.
+A third Oasis-class ship will debut in 2016.
 At over 40 percent larger than Freedom of the Seas, Oasis and Allure once again mean that a Royal Caribbean ship is the biggest cruise ship in the world.
 (Only a few supertankers exceed the size of Oasis- or Freedom-class ships.)
 The strategy of increasing size with each class will come to an end when the 158,000-ton, 4,100-passenger Quantum of the Seas, the first "Project Sunshine" vessel, launches fall 2014.
 A sister ship, Anthem of the Seas, will debut spring 2015.
+A third as-yet-unnamed Quantum class ship will launch in mid-2016.

 Royal Caribbean International FleetThe 225,282-ton, 5,400-passenger Oasis of the Seas, which launched in December 2009, is the world's largest cruise ship.
 It's a whopping 40 percent larger than the previous title holders, Royal Caribbean's Freedom-class trio.
 Sister ship Allure of the Seas debuted in fall 2010 and a third as-yet-unnamed vessel will launch in 2016.